 Review the site descriptions and check the map links to select your site.

-Then click the button to register.
+Then click the “Volunteer” button to register.

 Your information will be sent to our administrative volunteers who may contact you to confirm your clean-up site location, provide you with additional instructions, or answer any questions you may have.
 You may be reassigned to a location as space allows.
 Please report at 9:00am sharp on Saturday, April 18th to your confirmed clean-up site.
 Your team leader will provide you with instructions, garbage bags and help get you started.